sendgrid/docs/source/API_Reference/Customer_Subuser_API/subusers.md

 {% anchor h2 %}
 Disable Website Access To A Subuser
 {% endanchor %}
-Disallow a subuser to login to the SendGrid.com website.
-This call will not prevent them from sending emails.
+Disallow a subuser to login to the SendGrid website.
+Does not affect email sending permissions.

 {% parameters disablewebsite %}
- {% parameter 'user' 'Yes' 'Must be in email format' 'The subuser you are planning to disallow website access' %}
+ {% parameter user Yes 'Subuser must be under your account' 'Subuser to disable website access' %}
 {% endparameters %}